geomatupen/virtughan-qgis-plugin/README.md

 # virtughan-qgis-plugin
 The `virtughan qgis plugin` integrates the capabilities of the [VirtuGhan](https://pypi.org/project/virtughan/) Python package directly into QGIS.
 It provides a modular interface for performing remote sensing tasks, such as tiling, extraction, and visualization of satellite data, within the familiar QGIS environment.
+The `virtughan qgis plugin` integrates the capabilities of the [VirtuGhan](https://pypi.org/project/virtughan/) Python package directly into QGIS.
+It provides a modular interface for performing remote sensing tasks, such as tiling, extraction, and visualization of satellite data, within the familiar QGIS environment.

 This plugin is part of the broader **VirtuGhan** initiative, which aims to support accessible Earth observation workflows for humanitarian and environmental applications.
 By using the PyPI-distributed `virtughan` package, this QGIS plugin remains lightweight, maintainable, and easy to update without duplicating core logic.